Jadson-Sobrinho/Gestao_de_Estoque_e_Logistica/README.md

 ```

 ### **Passo 2: Instalar as Dependências**
-No diretório do projeto, instale as dependências listadas no package.json:
+No diretório do projeto, instale as dependências listadas no package.json com o único comando:
 ```bash
 npm install
 ```